 Creating an effective sales presentation is definitely an art, and to give you the best advice possible we consulted Scott Bennett.
-He is the Director of North America Partner Management at Barracuda MSP and has won over numerous partners by delivering successful sales presentations.
+He is the Senior Director of MSP Sales at Barracuda and has won over numerous partners by delivering successful sales presentations.
 Scott sincerely believes that a good presentation starts with a good foundation, and he shared his best practices to help your MSP sales team achieve that.

 Best practices for delivering a successful presentation

 Sales presentations can take numerous forms.
 You could be presenting your MSP solutions to prospects via video conferencing, in front of a boardroom of executives, or in a 10-minute time slot at a tradeshow.
 Wherever and whenever you are presenting, it’s important to follow these best practices.